 - Payment Card Industry Data Security Standard (PCI DSS)

-Please visit the specific ITS MSS device type (Endpoints, Servers, Multi-Function Devices) for any additional guidance.
+Please visit the specific ITS MSS device type (Endpoints, Servers, Multi-Function Devices and Internet-of-Things) for any additional guidance.

 - When working with Regulated Data, please refer to the applicable Standard, Act, or Policy (e.g., CMMC, PCI DSS, HIPAA, FERPA, NIST SP800-171, etc.) for specific details on any additional controls needed.